-Created by Sid Meier, Civilization is a turn-oriented strategy game.
-It revolves around shaping a civilization from its simplest Stone Age form to the modern time.
+Created by Sid Meier, is a .
+It revolves around shaping a from its simplest Stone Age form to the modern time.
 Each turn lets gamers move characters on the world map or forge alliances and build new cities.

-A simple strategy involves teaming up with the strong to crush the weak.
+A involves teaming up with the strong to crush the weak.
 Gamers pick new technologies and research them.
-This represents the effect of civilization in society, which lets the gamer improve their cities or build new units.
-You can win the game by getting the highest score or through military conquest.
+This represents the effect of in society, which lets the gamer improve their cities or build new units.
+You can win the by getting the highest score or through military conquest.
 This also has , when compared to games, and plenty of details that allow you to take a walk through the annals of .

-Civilization has given rise to 6 sequels (Civ games) —Civilization 1-6—with their own expansions.
-It’s carved out its own niche in turn based games, as well as inspired a horde of game developers to do similar.
-The following is an exhaustive list of exhilarating turn-based strategy games that feel just like Civilization.
+is an series that has given rise to 6 sequels (Civ games) – 1-6-with their own expansions.
+It’s carved out its own niche in the genre, as well as inspired a horde of developers to do similar.
+The following is an exhaustive list of exhilarating turn-based games that feel just like .

-This game has existed for ages.
-It has seen a series of expansions and, in the recent past, we’ve seen many sequels.
-However, none of them can hold a candle to the original game.
+This and has existed for ages.
+It has seen a series of additions and, in the recent past, we’ve seen many sequels.
+However, none of them can hold a candle to the .
 For that reason, Microsoft has brought back a re-mastered edition of Age of Empires.

-In this version, you’ll still be able to play the various themes of the original game—ancient Rome, Greece, and Mesopotamia.
+In this version, you’ll still be able to play the various themes of the -ancient Rome, Greece, and Mesopotamia.
 The second edition brings you fast forward into the Renaissance age.
-And lastly, there’s a third game, which is centered on conquest and exploring the world.
+And lastly, there’s a third , which is centered on conquest and exploring the world.
 So if you want to , this is a great way to do it.

 2. Starcraft II

-In this game, there are 3 races: the Zerg (a meat-eating alien swarm led by a hive-mind), the Protoss (an ultra-advanced psychic civilization tasked with defeating the Zerg and removing them from the galaxy), and the Terran (exiled humans who’ve settled in this area of the galaxy).
+In this , there are 3 races: the Zerg (a meat-eating led by a hive-mind), the Protoss (an ultra-advanced psychic tasked with defeating the Zerg and removing them from the galaxy), and the Terran (exiled humans who’ve settled in this area of the galaxy).

-And of course, the game boasts full-on unranked and ranked multiplayer feature.
-This is a fair but complex dance of tactics and strategy you can’t beat.
+And of course, the boasts full-on unranked and ranked multiplayer feature.
+This is a fair but complex dance of tactics and you can’t beat.

 You’ve probably heard about Endless Space before.
 Well, the developers of the popular 4X Sci-Fi game have come up with another smash hit, Endless Legend.
 This game adopts a fantasy theme, placing you in a near Tolkien-like world.